raspberri05/persona.fm/README.md

 ## Setting up this project for local development

-_This project is being developed on Node version 20.16.0. other node versions may work but there is no guarantee_
+_This project is being developed on Node version 20.16.0. other node versions may work but there is no guarantee.
+If you need to manage multiple node versions, we reccomend using [Volta](https://volta.sh)_

 ### Getting a last.fm api key